Frequently Asked Questions

 5. Can I manage the users from any workstation?

-6. Do I have to install ACI Manager on the same computer as the database server?
+6. Do I have to install ACI Server on the same computer as the database server?

 7. What TCP/IP port does ACI use?